stackola/inetd-docker/README.md

 Script to run simple console applications in docker using xinetd

 1. Edit `share/run` and (replace) `share/chall.py`

-2. Compile and start your container
+To compile and start your container, navigate to the root directory of this repository and execute the following commands:

 ```
 docker build -t name-here .